DrakirL/DrakirL.github.io/p10/rules/combat.md

 #### <br>

 ### Weapon Properties
-**Light:** If you are holding Light weapon in each hand and take the Attack Action on your turn, you may make one attack using each weapon instead of just one. <br>
+**Light:** If you are holding Light weapon in each hand and take the Attack Action on your turn, you may make one attack using each weapon instead of just one.
+You must be Proficient with both weapons to use this property.<br>
 **Heavy:** To make properly use a Heavy weapon to make an Attack, you must be wielding it with both hands.<br>
-**Versatile:** If you are wielding a Versatile weapon with both hands, it uses a different damage die?<br>
+**Versatile?:** If you are wielding a Versatile weapon with both hands, it uses a different damage die?<br>
-**Flexibile:** You may use either your Strength Martial Skill or Agility Martial Skill (your choice) to make attacks with a Flexible weapon.<br>
+**Flexibile?:** You may use either your Strength Martial Skill or Agility Martial Skill (your choice) to make attacks with a Flexible weapon.<br>
 **Reach (X):** Your reach with this weapon extends beyond the normal reach that is determined by your Size.
 **Thrown (X/Y):** This weapon can be Thrown as a Ranged Martial Attack.
 You may still choose to use your Strength Martial Skill.<br>
-**Misfire:** If you roll a Natural 1 on a weapon Attack with a Misfire weapon, it ceases to function until it is repaired, which may be done by using 1 Action on your turn and succeeding on a Difficulty 10 Crafting Test. <br>
-**Quickfire?:** Ranged Attacks made using a Quickfire weapon are not Distracting.
+**Quickfire?:** Ranged Attacks made using a Quickfire weapon are not Interruptible.

 ## Shields
 If you are wielding a shield when you would be hit by an Attack, you can use 1 Action to add the Shield's Defence Bonus to your Defence against that attack, potentially turning the hit into a miss. <br>